australiangreens/au.org.greens.civigeometry/README.md

 # au.org.greens.civigeometry

-This extension allows users to manage geometry spatial data within their CiviCRM instance and allows them to perform calculations between different locations and between locations and polygons.
+This extension allows users to manage spatial data within their CiviCRM instance.
+It presents a number of functions to perform simple spatial operations between different points and between points and polygons.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).